This post may contain affiliate links. Please read our disclosure policy.

 - Place salmon pieces in the teriyaki mixture and coat completely.
 Cover the boil with plastic wrap or foil and place in the refrigerator to marinate for 20-30 minutes.

-- While the salmon is marinating, divide lettuce leaves, keeping each leaf in tact to form "cups."
+- Meanwhile, divide lettuce leaves, keeping each leaf in tact to form “cups.”
 Wash gently and set aside on paper towels to dry.

 - Preheat oven to 400 degrees F. Spray a medium size baking dish with cooking spray.
 Arrange salmon (not touching) in the dish and bake for 12-16 minutes, reserving the sauce.
 Cooking time will depend on size and thickness; it’s done when the salmon is a light pink color and is tender and flaky.

-- Arrange lettuce cups on a platter and place half of each piece of salmon in a cup.
+- Arrange 8 lettuce cups on a platter and place half of each piece of salmon in the cups.
 Drizzle with Creamy Ginger Soy Sauce (recipe below), if desired.

 - Whisk ingredients together in a small bowl and drizzle over teriyaki salmon.